 Mixing with current food

-When transitioning your dog to wet dog food, it’s essential to introduce the new food gradually to avoid upsetting their stomach.
-Start by mixing a small amount of wet dog food with their current food, gradually increasing the proportion of wet food over several days or weeks.
+When transitioning your dog to wet dog food, it’s essential to introduce the new food gradually to avoid upsetting its stomach.
+Start by mixing a small amount of wet dog food with their current food, gradually increasing the wet food over several days or weeks.
 This slow transition allows your dog’s digestive system to adjust to the new food and can help prevent gastrointestinal issues, such as diarrhea or vomiting.

 Monitoring for gastrointestinal upsets